Quartz Kitchen Countertops (Interior Designer Pros and Cons to Consider Before Buying)

 A quartz kitchen countertop is pricy.
 It doesn’t just look like natural stone; it’s priced like it too.
 Depending on the manufacturer, a quartz countertop is priced at around $60 to 90 per square foot.

 If you are a big DIY fan, think twice before deciding to use quartz in your next home renovation project.
 Quartz is not a DIY friendly materials, it is very heavy and can crack if it is not properly handled.
-You’re probably going to need a certified installer if you want a quartz countertop in your home.
+You’ll probably need a certified installer if you want a quartz countertop in your home.

 They say if you can’t take the heat, get out of the kitchen and quartz is heat resistant.
 However, this is only to a degree.

-Most manufacturers will tell you that their quartz countertops can handle up to 400 degrees Fahrenheit.
+Most manufacturers will tell you that their quartz countertops can withstand temperatures up to 400 degrees Fahrenheit.
 What does that mean for your kitchen countertop?
-No leaving a hot pot or pan directly onto your quartz countertop.
+You cannot leave a hot pot or pan directly on it.

 You should avoid using scouring pads as they will dull the surface.
 Harsh chemical cleansers are also a no-no as they could break the bonds between the quartz and the resins.